gitMichaelHuang/simple-expense-tracker/README.md

 ## Use and Test
 1. Type "1" and press "Enter" to enter a new expense.
 You will be prompted with:
-   \n-Name
+   -Name
-   \n-Amount
+   -Amount
-   \n-Category (that you will select from a list).
+   -Category (that you will select from a list).
 3. Type "2" and press "Enter" to load pre-existing data.
 There are two files provided: "seed-data.csv" (pretty data, 10 entries) and "test-data.csv" (ugly data, 25 entries).
 4. Data stays persist in "data.csv".
 To remove data, you must manually delete the contents of the file.
 5. Type "3" and press "Enter" to see generated summary of the expense data:
-    \n-The total expense
+   -The total expense
-    \n-Total expense by category
+   -Total expense by category
-    \n-Highest and lowest spend category
+   -Highest and lowest spend category
-    \n-Trends: Most frequent category and most frequency recurring purchase
+   -Trends: Most frequent category and most frequency recurring purchase